Transport features of a topological superconducting nanowire with a quantum dot: conductance and noise: Results

 \subsection{Non-perpendicular SOC and magnetic field}

+The orientation of the magnetic field is a natural knob to experimentally explore the transition to the topological phase \cite{mourik2012signatures,wang2022observation}.
+We analyze here the effect of a small departure from the ideal perpendicular configuration with respect to the orientation of the SOC.
 Results for configurations where $\vec{n}_{\lambda}$ and $\vec{n}_B$ are non-perpendicular are shown in Fig. \ref{Fig:fig7}.
 For these parameters, the value of the critical angle defined in Eq. (\ref{bound}) is $\theta_{\rm c} \simeq 0.436 \pi$, meaning that a departure $\delta \theta_{\rm c}=0.064 \pi$ with respect to the perpendicular configuration is enough to drive the wire away from the topological phase.
-The two angles shown in the Fig. are in the non-topological phase.
+The two angles between $\vec{n}_{\lambda}$ and $\vec{n}_{B}$ are $\theta=\pi/2-\delta\theta$, with $\delta \theta=0.1 \pi,\; 0.35 \pi$ and they are shown in the Fig. \ref{Fig:fig7} are in the non-topological phase.
 In each case, we consider moderate and strong couplings between the wire and the quantum dot.